MaxiJuarez33/MaxiJuarez33/README.md

 ## Hi, I'm Maxi 👋

-Senior Software Engineer · Product-Focused · Full-Cycle
+Backend Engineer · Product-Focused · Full-Cycle

 I build **real software products end-to-end**, with a strong focus on **architecture, clarity and fast delivery**.

-I have **7+ years programming**, working across backend systems, native applications and complete products — from idea to production.
+I have **4+ years programming**, working across backend systems, native applications and complete products — from idea to production.

 ### What I do best
 - Design and implement **backend systems and APIs**